AkhilP423/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
-React JS is simply a Javascript library.
+React JS is simply a Javascript library that is used to create complex user interfaces.
+For instance, we learned how to interact with the DOM and manipulate the elements last week, but it was extremely tedious and required a lot of code.
+React has pre-written code that can allow us to create a UI while interacting with a "virtual" DOM, saving a lot of time.
 2. Describe component state.
 The state of a component is an object which holds information that may change over the lifetime of the component.
-A component state holds some
+For instance, one can render a clock that holds the "state" of the current time, and constantly changes based on time data fetched from an api.
 3. Describe props.
-Parent components pass down information to child components through the use of props.
+"Props" is a special keyword reserved in react, and it stands for properties.
+It allows for passing data between one component to another.
+However, there are limitations.
+Parent components must pass down information to child components through the use of props.
+Additionally, the props data is read-only.
 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
 Side effects affect something outside of the current scope of the function being executed.
-For instance, an API request would be a side effect.
+A good example of this is an api request.
+You can set a side effect to occur when you set a conditional or you can leave it as a [], in which case it will only be used when the DOM is first rendered.